 Dryer fabric softeners are recommended for reducing static cling (static can also be reduced by not overdrying) and for softening fabrics.
 Always follow package instructions carefully.

-- Put fabric softener sheet on top of the load before starting the dryer.
+Put fabric softener sheet on top of the load before starting the dryer.
 Do not add a fabric softener sheet after the cycle has started.
-Instant heat can cause the fabric softener to spot fabrics. - Clear, grease-like spots can result from the fabric softener sheet becoming tangled in an item during tumbling.
-If fabric softener causes a stain, wet the stain and rub with liquid detergent or bar soap, rewash. - Some fabric softeners can clog the lint screen and slow drying.
-Use fabric softeners labeled as dryer safe.
+Instant heat can cause the fabric softener to spot fabrics.

 Saving energy